 1. Now before we go ahead and program our RFID attendance system, we must first prepare and set up the MYSQL database.
 This database is where we will be keeping track of each RFID cards attendance and who owns that RFID card.

-You can delve into setting up MYSQL a bit deeper by following our MySQL and PHPMyAdmin guide.
+You can delve into setting up MYSQL a bit deeper by following our MySQL tutorial and PHPMyAdmin guide.
 Our RFID Attendance system will walk you through most of the basics but the extra guide will teach you how to setup useful tools like PHPMyAdmin.

 Begin by installing MYSQL to your Raspberry Pi by running the following command on your Pi.